d4n3sh/thedaneshproject/content/posts/2009-12-04-google-public-dns.md

 For the full walkthrough refer to Google's "[Using Google Public DNS][4]" or [download the guide][5].

 Talk about Google taking over the world.
-At first they only knew what you were searching for but now once you switch over they will know everything you do online&#8230;&#8230; SCARY!!
+At first they only knew what you were searching for but now once you switch over they will know everything you do online......
+SCARY!!

 Source: [Google Public DNS][6] | [Blog@Google Code][7]